Hong Kong's Li Ka-shing to buy UK gas assets for $1 billion

 Octogenarian Li has been expanding his business empire by buying into regulated infrastructure and utilities assets in developed countries, especially Britain -- which is open to foreign ownership of its infrastructure assets.

-Blue-chip property developer Cheung Kong (Holdings) Ltd said it had formed a joint venture with Cheung Kong Infrastructure Holdings Ltd, Power Assets Holdings Ltd and the Li Ka Shing Foundation Ltd to buy the company, which is involved in the management of gas transportation assets and gas distribution in Wales and the southwest of England.
+Blue-chip property developer Cheung Kong (Holdings) Ltd (0001.HK) said it had formed a joint venture with Cheung Kong Infrastructure Holdings Ltd (1038.HK), Power Assets Holdings Ltd (0006.HK) and the Li Ka Shing Foundation Ltd to buy the company, which is involved in the management of gas transportation assets and gas distribution in Wales and the southwest of England.

 "We are pleased to have the opportunity to acquire another high-quality asset, which is poised to extend our growth momentum and generate recurring profit contributions similar to that of our other infrastructure projects," Kam Hing-lam, group managing director of Cheung Kong Infrastructure, told reporters.

-Wales and West Utilities' distribution network area supplies 7.4 million customers in an area of 42,000 square kilometres, or almost one-sixth the area of the UK, while the total length of the main gas pipeline is about 35,000 kilometres.
+Wales and West Utilities' distribution network area supplies 7.4 million customers in an area of 42,000 square kilometers, or almost one-sixth the area of the UK, while the total length of the main gas pipeline is about 35,000 kilometers.

 The consortium involved in the deal, which is expected to be completed at the end of September subject to European Commission approval, said it agreed to buy the British firm from several investment and fund management companies including Macquarie Global Infrastructure Funds 2 SARL.